Chamonix Snowshoe Adventure

 • Working across international boundaries, and with various currencies means that the price of our trips can change overnight.
 We have, however, undertaken to guarantee that once you have paid your deposit the price of your trip is fixed.
 In this respect we urge you to book early to ensure that you receive the price advertised on our website.
 The website price may increase due to currency fluctuations, but we guarantee that the price advertised on the date of your booking will be maintained in your individual case.

-• Due to the specialised nature of our holidays, we co-sell a number of trips with 'partner' companies.
-These are carefully selected to ensure they reflect our ethos and standards in terms of the service we offer our guests.
-By encouraging other companies to sell our trips it means that your chosen holiday may reach its 'minimum' number earlier, allowing us to guarantee the trip and to give you the go-ahead to book your travel arrangements.
+• We believe in team work, and enjoy working with other small high quality companies.
+In this respect due to the specialised nature of our holidays, we co-sell a number of trips with 'partner' companies.
+All the trips being sold by Tracks and Trails are organised by Tracks and Trails, but you may find guests from other companies on your trip.
+Partners are carefully selected to ensure they reflect our ethos and standards.
+By encouraging other companies to sell our trips it means your chosen holiday may reach its 'minimum' number earlier, allowing us to guarantee the trip and to give you the go-ahead to book your travel arrangements.
+We guarantee that companies with whom we work will offer the same price package.
+If you have any questions about this policy contact us and we will be happy to discuss it with you.

 Return to Search Print Trip Notes